WDI-SEA/random-quote-jquery/readme.md

   * See MDN for `Math.random` examples: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random
 * Every time the button is clicked, clear the old quote and replace it with a new random quote.

+## Bonus!

+* If you've already encountered AJAX, alter this assignment to use a Quote API to pull quotes

 ---

 ## Licensing